pbnj/pbnj.vim/README.md

-# vim-colors-pbnj
+# pnbj.vim

-Vim's default colorscheme, with some improvements
+Vim's default colorscheme, with some improvements.